nicholas-fong/TAPO-camera-motion-detect-and-record/README.md

 (1) Your TAPO camera's ip address, username and password that you created using the TAPO app.

-(2) Inside start_recording(), edit the path you want to store the video clips and change the timezone parameters.
+(2) Inside start_recording() procedure, edit the path you want to store the video clips and change the timezone parameter.

 # Sensitivity Tuning:

-In the Person detection block, fine tune MIN_PERSON_BBOX_AREA and DNN_CONFIDENCE_THRESH.
+In the Motion gate block, fine tune MOTION_THRESHOLD and MEAN_SENSITIVITY.

 # TAPO camera: <br> person-detection -> video-recording <br>(for indoor/outdoor use)